uqlibrary/technology-training/OpenRefine/openrefine.md

 **Exercise 4** – Explore licenses

-> Which licenses are used for articles in this dataset?
+> Which licences are used for articles in this dataset?
 Which one is the most common?
-How many articles don't have a license?
+How many articles don't have a licence?

 1. In the `License` column drop-down menu, choose `Facet > Text facet`
 1. `CC BY` has the highest count